hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_close_up_of_a_spiderweb_with_dew_drops_33e477af-06e3-44a4-8973-605a78f79f37-0_1.content.md

 ## Contact Us

 If you have any questions or comments about our site, we'd love to hear from you.
-You can reach us at [email protected] or follow us on [Twitter](#).
+You can reach us at me@pavolhejny.com or follow us on [Twitter](#).

 <!--